ljsharp/larasub/docs/v6.x/payments/payment-services.md

 ### Create the service

-Create a new laravel class in your project and implement `Ljsharp\Subby\Contracts\PaymentMethodService`.
+Create a new laravel class in your project and implement `Ljsharp\LaraSub\Contracts\PaymentMethodService`.
 Looking at the `Free` service would be a good starting point.